slin96/master-thesis/README.md

 - What operations are possible on the target device to get to the final model (relevant if we e.g. only send data + (un-/pre-)trained model)
 - How do we calculate the diff between models/gradients?
-- Is sending data plus model pipeline more efficient?
+- Is sending data plus model pipeline more efficient, thank model + weights?
 - Merkle tree for efficient diff of pipelines, weights, ...?

 ### Data
 - How does the data, seen by different instances, varies
-- is the collected data 'biased'
+- is the data collected at single instances 'biased'
     - daytime - e.g. drives only during night
-    - weather - rain/sun
+    - weather - always rain/sun
     - region - only specific country, region, highway vs city
     - ...
 - To what extent do we have to store metadata